 Typically, negotiations begin once you send a demand letter to the insurance company.
 The demand letter should state your claim, justify it with facts about your case, demand compensation, and include supporting documents (such as copies of medical bills).

-The insurance company will probably send a reservation of rights letter reserving their right to reject your claim if it holds no merit.
+The insurance company will probably send a reservation of rights letter, reserving its right to reject your claim if it holds no merit.

 The Offer/Counteroffer Phase